JorgeNustes/gbjl-probability/README.md

-# gbjl-distributions
+# gbjl-propability

-gbjl-distributions is a package that uses python to calculate Gaussian and Binomial distributions.
+gbjl-propability is a package that uses python to calculate Gaussian and Binomial distributions.
 The main uses are:

   - Calculate Gaussian and Binomial distributions
   - Plot the normalized *histogram* of the distibution